AngelaGuardia/onramp-blog/README.md

 **Achievements:**
 - Given the time constraints and the fact that this was my first attempt at building an application with this tech stack, I am proud about having completed all required features with the exception of the search functionality.
+- [Fixed](https://github.com/AngelaGuardia/onramp-blog/pull/39) some major bugs before the deadline

 **Challenges:**
 - The time constraints presented a huge challenge when learning a whole new tech stack
 - My experience is heavily focused on backend development so implementing frontend functionality with Vue.js was a challenge (and a really fun one at that!)

 **Known Bugs:**
 - I used [this project board](https://github.com/AngelaGuardia/onramp-blog/projects/1) to track my work and keep track of any [known bugs](https://github.com/AngelaGuardia/onramp-blog/projects/1?card_filter_query=label%3Abug).
 You can look at the issue descriptions for details on the approaches I would take to solve these bugs.
-The most prominent being:
-    - The in-line edit feature does not retain the existing content of the post while editing - [issue #30](https://github.com/AngelaGuardia/onramp-blog/issues/30)
-    - The in-line edit feature shares a v-model with the 'Add Post' feature which seems to "duplicate" the input on the FE - [issue #29](https://github.com/AngelaGuardia/onramp-blog/issues/29)

 **Future Improvements:**
 - You can find all tracked [enhancements](https://github.com/AngelaGuardia/onramp-blog/projects/1?card_filter_query=label%3Aenhancement) as issues on the project board.
 Here are the most prominent ones: